 If you’ve never been to the Gaylord Texan Resort, it is massive with the hotel surrounding a large atrium, filled with incredible restaurants, Texas-themed locations, and photo-opps.
 It is here where you’ll be transported to the merriest place around.

 You’ll spy 2 million twinkling lights, 15,000 ornaments, an incredible 54-foot-tall Christmas tree.
-We’ve enjoyed a character breakfast (last year was with Rudolph and Clarice), and decorated gingerbread cookies.
-Don’t forget the outdoor ice skating rink, a scavenger hunt, and cookies with Mrs. Claus.
+We’ve enjoyed character breakfasts and decorated gingerbread cookies.
+Don’t forget the outdoor ice skating rink, a scavenger hunt, themed escape room, and cookies with Mrs. Claus.
 Each year brings a new set of activities that will keep you entertained for hours and hours and hours.

 But there’s more…